 The study of any language through the 300 level

-One course in international economics or economic development (must be 300-level or above)
+One course in international economics or economic development (must be at the 300 level or higher)

 - Internship (3 units)

-Allowing students to put into practice the skills and knowledge learned in the Praxis curriculum, the Praxis internship is conducted with the mentorship of a sponsoring Praxis faculty member and usually occurs by the end of the junior year.
+By allowing students to put into practice the skills and knowledge learned through the Praxis curriculum, the Praxis internship is conducted with the mentorship of a sponsoring Praxis faculty member and usually occurs by the end of the junior year.
 Students should contact the Praxis internship coordinator and have a faculty mentor in place before beginning the internship.
-It is not possible to fulfill the internship portion of the Praxis program with an internship that occurred before completing the majority of Praxis requirements, and the internship should consist of 135 hours.
+It is not possible to fulfill the internship portion of the Praxis program with an internship that occurred before completing the majority of Praxis requirements.
+The internship should consist of 135 hours.

-Upon completion of the internship, there are two options available for students in order to fulfill the Praxis internship requirement.
+Upon completion of the internship experience, there are two options available for students to fulfill the Praxis internship requirement.
 In conjunction with the approval of the faculty sponsor, the student submits a 10-page paper exploring the relevant issues and questions set by the sponsoring faculty.
-Depending on the topic, nature of the internship and discretion of the sponsoring faculty, a daily journal may be submitted in lieu of the 10-page paper.
-For full details as to the requirements for this internship, contact Dean Joy Kiefer.
-Required for completion of the Praxis program.
+Depending on the topic, the nature of the internship, and the discretion of the sponsoring faculty, a daily journal may be submitted in lieu of the 10-page paper.
+For full details of the requirements of this internship, contact Dean Joy Kiefer.
+This step is required for completion of the Praxis program.

 |Contact:||Dean Joy Kiefer|

 The Praxis program is not a major program.
-It is designed for students entering their sophomore year and is available by application only.
+It is designed for students entering their sophomore year, and it is available by application only.
 Students must apply online.
-First-year students may apply to the program after their first semester, and applicants are accepted on a rolling basis through the first semester junior year.
+First-year students may apply to the program after their first semester, and applicants are accepted on a rolling basis through the first semester of their junior year.

 The Praxis program is not a minor program.
-It is designed for students entering their sophomore year and is available by application only.
+It is designed for students entering their sophomore year, and it is available by application only.
 Students must apply online.
-First-year students may apply to the program after their first semester, and applicants are accepted on a rolling basis through the first semester junior year.
+First-year students may apply to the program after their first semester, and applicants are accepted on a rolling basis through the first semester of their junior year.

 Visit online course listings to view semester offerings for L62 Praxis.

 L62 Praxis 201 Leaders in Context